AI-MaSi/MotionPlatform/motion_stuff/README.md

 3D visualization tool for validating measured geometries of a 2-actuator parallel motion platform.
 Tests and verifies the physical measurements of platform components (base width/height, top plate dimensions, hinge points) by simulating platform movement based on actuator lengths.

+The repository also includes `kinematics2.py` which contains the same geometric calculations as the simulator but without the visualization components, useful for direct calculation of platform kinematics.

 ## Usage

 1. Run the simulator: